vzepec/miyoo_downloader_psx/README.md

 - Close the script by typing the letter `q` (Quit).

-**Important** UAfter downloading a file, remember to refresh the list of ROMs by going to the Games section and pressing the  `Select` button.
+**Important** After downloading a file, remember to refresh the list of ROMs by going to the Games section and pressing the  `Select` button.
 ## 🚀 Author

 - [@vzepec](https://github.com/vzepec)